emsig/emg3d/README.rst

 Features
 ========

-- Multigrid solver for 3D electromagnetic (EM) diffusion with regular grids.
+- Multigrid solver for 3D electromagnetic (EM) diffusion with regular grids (where source and receiver can be electric or magnetic).
 - Calculate the 3D EM field in the complex frequency domain or in the real Laplace domain.
 - Can be used together with the `SimPEG <https://simpeg.xyz>`_-framework.